steven-fox/laravel-short-urls/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/steven-fox/laravel-short-urls.svg?style=flat-square)](https://packagist.org/packages/steven-fox/laravel-short-urls)

 This is where your description should go.
 Limit it to a paragraph or two.
 Consider adding a small example.

+Features from other short url generators:
+- Pixel tracking
+- Public stats
+- Short url tagging
+- Short url descriptions
+- QR codes
+- Smart urls (redirect to multiple urls based on device, browser, location, etc)
+- Webhooks
+-

 KEY FEATURES
 Larashurl
+- Short urls can either respond with a redirect response or a customizable view.
+The customizable view would allow one to embed GA/FB/etc tracker javascript into the page before performing a browser-based redirect.
 - Short urls have a configurable destination url.
+- ** Short urls can have a query/url param that would make it easy to track individual visitors that aren't necessarily auth users.
+So, say a newsletter link: it would be the same short url but could have some sort of url param that would allow one to record the subscriber that clicked it, which is different than a user_id/auth_id.
 - Short urls have a configurable url key.
 - Short urls can use a custom seed for the key generator.
 - Short urls can use a custom key generator (interface).
 - Short urls can use a custom user agent parser (interface).
 - Short urls have a configurable redirect status code.
 - Short urls can be associated with a model?
 Would this allow one to dynamically determine the destination url?
+- Short urls can be attached to multiple campaigns.
 - Short urls can have options:
   - Max number of uses (including single use).
   - Activation and deactivation datetime.
   - Tracking visits.
     - Recording user (when authenticated)
+    - Visitor type (human, bot, etc)
     - Ip address
     - OS
     - OS version